Audax-Australia/.github/README.md

-# .github
+# Audax Australia Cycling Club

-Audax Australia Cycling Club
+The Audax Australia Cycling Club is a not-for-profit national cycling organisation specialising in non-competitive long-distance bicycle rides.

+Software has been developed, including:
+- A custom WordPress theme
+- A custom WordPress plugin to manage Memberships, Ride Events, Permanent Events, Awards and Ride History